steve-gray/swagger-service-skeleton/README.md

         - IoC for Node.js projects, with support for ES6 classes, arrow functions, static objects and regular functions.
     - connect-ioc
-        - Leverages somersault to provide per-request IoC support.
+        - Leverages somersault to provide per-request IoC support